ZSU-57-2: Vietnam War

-The ZSU-57-2 first saw major use in the Vietnam War by the Vietnam People's Army (VPA), in the beginning of the Easter Offensive in 1972.
+The ZSU-57-2 first saw major use in the Vietnam War by the People's Army of Vietnam (PAVN), in the beginning of the Easter Offensive in 1972.
 It also saw action during the Ho Chi Minh Campaign in 1975.
-Several batteries of ZSU-57-2s were used for the air defence of the 201st and 202nd tank regiments during the Easter Offensive of 1972.
-ZSU-57-2s were used by the VPA against US aircraft but it proved to be more effective against ground targets.
+Several batteries of ZSU-57-2s were used for the air defence of the 201st and 202nd tank regiments during the Easter Offensive.
+ZSU-57-2s were used by the PAVN against US aircraft, but it proved to be more effective against ground targets.
 South Vietnam also used captured ZSU-57-2s.
 About 500 ZSU-57-2s survived the war.
 200 are still in service.

 Middle East

 ZSU-57-2s were used during several conflicts in the Middle East including the Six-Day War in 1967 and the Yom Kippur War in 1973, in both cases by Egypt and Syria.
 A battery of Egyptian ZSU-57-2s together with T-34s defended El-Arish airstrip.
 These were defeated by a company of Israeli M48 Patton MBTs belonging to the 7th Armored Brigade during an intense action on 6 June 1967.
 ZSU-57-2s were not generally successful and a number fell into Israeli hands.
 In 1976, during its intervention in Lebanon, Syria used ZSU-57-2s against the leftist militias.
 During the 1982 Lebanon War, they unsuccessfully engaged Israeli air force aircraft over the Beqaa Valley.
 However, the vehicles fared better when used against land targets.

 During the Iran–Iraq War, ZSU-57-2s were used by both Iraq and Iran.
 Iraq also used Chinese Type 80s during this conflict and the First Persian Gulf War.
 Iraqi ZSU-57-2s, which could receive information from the radar on ZSU-23-4s or 9K31 Strela-1 (SA-9 Gaskin)/9K35 Strela-10 (SA-13 Gopher) surface-to-air missile systems were employed against Iranian AH-1J SeaCobra attack helicopters.

 When the Syrian Civil War started, only 10 (out of 250) ZSU-57-2 were in active duty in the Syrian Army.
 During the war this vehicle was rarely seen and not documented in use.
 However, there is at least one piece of footage (which has since been removed by YouTube) showing that this vehicle was used by the Syrian Army in the Spring of 2014, in the fights at Harasta, Rif Dimashq Governorate.
-The purpose of these vehicles probably has changed to ground support only.
+Due to the circumstances of the war being primarily land based, the vehicle was likely used primarily in ground support roles.